lmfit/lmfit-py/doc/model.rst

 A :class:`ModelResult` has several attributes holding values for fit results, and several methods for working with fits.
-These include statistics inherited from :class:`Minimizer` useful for comparing different models, including `chisqr`, `redchi`, `aic`, and `bic`.
+These include statistics inherited from :class:`~lmfit.minimizer.Minimizer` useful for comparing different models, including `chisqr`, `redchi`, `aic`, and `bic`.

 .. class:: ModelResult()